gtopinio/socket-matrix-distribution/README.md

 1. Install Java on your machine if it's not already installed.
 2. Install Maven as well.
 3. Make a copy of the git repository: [https://github.com/gtopinio/socket-matrix-distribution](https://github.com/gtopinio/socket-matrix-distribution)
-4. Once Java and Maven are successfully installed, navigate to the `src` folder in the project directory.
+4. Once Java and Maven are successfully installed, navigate to the project directory.
 5. Run the command `mvn clean package` to generate the target folder where the JAR file will be located.
 6. After the JAR file is created, navigate to the target folder.
 7. Run the program using the command `java -jar socket-matrix-distribution-1.0.0.jar`.
+    - **Note:** If you're in any other operating system other than Windows, you need to change the path directories from the class files.
+Change the double backslashes to forward slashes.
+To do this easily, press `Ctrl + H` to open the Find and Replace dialog box.
+In the Find field, enter `\\` and in the Replace field, enter `/`.
+Click Replace All to replace all instances of double backslashes with forward slashes.
+    - If there are any modifications to the project code or configuration file, the program must be recompiled using the command `mvn clean package` before running it again.
+If there are errors while recompling, run the command `mvn package` to clean the project and generate the JAR file.

 ## Usage